scikit-image/scikit-image/doc/source/api_changes.md

   `skimage.metrics.adapted_rand_error`
   `skimage.metrics.contingency_table`
 - A new example of plotting these evaluation metrics has been added to the docs.
-- An implementation of the Fisher vector is now available in:
-  ``skimage.feature.fisher_vector``

 # Version 0.15